Extraction of the color dipole amplitude with physics-informed neural networks: PINN Framework and Training Strategy

-We employ a two-phase ``Teacher-Student'' training strategy to ensure physical consistency: \begin{itemize} \item Phase I (Teacher): The network is trained solely on the PDE loss $\mathcal{L}_{\text{PDE}}$ (Eq.~\ref{eq:BK_diff}).
-This enforces the BK evolution dynamics, acting as a ``teacher'' to establish the physical manifold of the solution before seeing data. \item Phase II (Student): The data loss $\mathcal{L}_{\text{Data}}$ (from HERA $F_2$) is activated.
+We employ a ``Teacher-Student'' training strategy to ensure physical consistency.
+The total loss $\mathcal{L} = \lambda_1 \mathcal{L}_{\text{PDE}} + \lambda_2 \mathcal{L}_{\text{Data}} + \lambda_3 \mathcal{L}_{\text{Bound}}$ is minimized in two phases (see Fig. \ref{fig:pinn_arch}): \begin{itemize} \item \textbf{Phase I (Teacher)}: The network is trained solely on the PDE loss $\mathcal{L}_{\text{PDE}}$ (Eq.~\ref{eq:BK_diff}).
+This enforces the BK evolution dynamics, acting as a ``teacher'' to establish the physical manifold of the solution before seeing data. \item \textbf{Phase II (Student)}: The data loss $\mathcal{L}_{\text{Data}}$ (from HERA $F_2$) is activated.
 The network (``student'') refines the solution to match experimental observations while remaining constrained by the physics learned in Phase I. \end{itemize}

+This approach allows the network to approximate the dipole amplitude as a universal function approximator, free from ad-hoc model biases.
+To bridge the theoretical amplitude with inclusive DIS measurements, we establish a direct link to the structure function $F_2(x, Q^2)$ strictly within momentum space (Eq.~\ref{eq:f2}), thereby bypassing the numerical instabilities associated with Fourier-Bessel transforms.
+Assuming the proton behaves as a homogeneous ``black disk'' within an effective radius $R_p$ (integrated impact parameter dependence) \cite{Wang:2022jwh,Wang:2023poi}, $R_p$ becomes the sole geometric parameter determined by the inclusive fit.